-Demand for our products is affected by a number of factors, including the general demand for the products in the end-markets that we serve and price attractiveness.
-A significant amount of our sales revenue is derived from customers who use our microcontrollers in removable and irremovable flash memory storage solutions used in communications, consumer electronics and computing devices, such as mobile phones, smart phones, tablets, digital cameras, and notebook and desktop PCs.
+Demand for our products are affected by a number of factors, including the general demand for the products in the end-markets that we serve and price attractiveness.
+A significant amount of our sales revenue is derived from customers who use our microcontrollers in removable and irremovable flash memory storage solutions used in consumer electronics, such as mobile phones, smartphones, tablets, digital cameras, and notebook and desktop PCs.
 Any significant decrease in the demand for these devices may decrease the demand for our semiconductor solutions and may result in a decrease in our revenues and earnings.
-A variety of factors, including economic, political and social instability, could contribute to a slowdown in the demand for non-essential communications, consumer electronics and computing devices as consumers delay purchasing decisions or reduce their discretionary spending.
-In addition, the historical and continuing trend of declining average selling prices of communications, consumer electronics and computing devices places pricing pressure on our semiconductor solutions.
+A variety of factors, including economic, political and social instability, could contribute to a slowdown in the demand for non-essential, consumer electronics as consumers delay purchasing decisions or reduce their discretionary spending.
+In addition, the historical and continuing trend of declining average selling prices of consumer electronics places pricing pressure on our semiconductor solutions.
 As a result, we expect that the average selling prices for many of our semiconductor solutions will continue to decline over the long term.
 If we are not able to introduce higher margin products or reduce our cost of sales to offset expected declines in average selling prices, our gross margin will decline, which could have a material and adverse effect on our financial condition and operating results.